Course - Robotic Vision - TTK4255

 Course content

-Elements of Visual Perception, Image Sampling and Quantization, related Mathematical tools applied to Image Processing and Analysis (array, matrix, linear and non-linear operations, arithmetic and geometric operations, morphology, spatial and temporal operations, frequency analysis, linear algebra, probabilistic methods, image transformations and geometric operations) Image Formation: Camera Models, Calibration, Single view geometry, Multiple view geometry, Epipolar geometry, Feature extraction, Bundle adjustment Position and Orientation: Feature based alignment; Pose estimation; Time varying pose and trajectories, Structure from motion, dense Motion Estimation, Visual Odometry (Semi-direct VO, direct sparse odometry) Localization and Mapping: Initialization, Tracking, Mapping, geometric SLAM formulations (indirect vs. direct error formulation, geometry parameterization, sparse vs. dense model, optimization approach), Relocalization and map Optimization, Examples: Indirect (Feature based) methods (MonoSLAM, PTAM, ORB-SLAM), Direct methods (DTAM, LSD-SLAM), Sensor combinations (IMU, mono vs. Stereo, RGB-Depth), Analysis and parameter studies Recognition and Interpretation: Object detection, Instance recognition, Category recognition, Context and Scene understanding
+Elements of Visual Perception, Image Sampling and Quantization, related Mathematical tools applied to Image Processing and Analysis (array, matrix, linear and non-linear operations, arithmetic and geometric operations, morphology, spatial and temporal operations, frequency analysis, linear algebra, probabilistic methods, image transformations and geometric operations) Image Formation: Camera Models, Calibration, Single view geometry, Multiple view geometry, Epipolar geometry, Feature extraction, Bundle adjustment Position and Orientation: Feature based alignment; Pose estimation; Time varying pose and trajectories, Structure from motion, dense Motion Estimation, Visual Odometry (Semi-direct VO, direct sparse odometry) Localization and Mapping: Initialization, Tracking, Mapping, geometric SLAM formulations (indirect vs. direct error formulation, geometry parameterization, sparse vs. dense model, optimization approach), Relocalization and map Optimization, Examples: Indirect (Feature based) methods (MonoSLAM, PTAM, ORB-SLAM), Direct methods (DTAM, LSD-SLAM), Sensor combinations (IMU, mono vs. Stereo, RGB-Depth), Analysis and parameter studies Recognition and Interpretation: Object detection, Instance recognition, Category recognition, Context and Scene understanding.

 Learning outcome

-Knowledge: Knowledge about core applications in Robotic Vision.
-Knowledge about fundamental (physical) concepts about visual perception.
-Knowledge about image formation, image representation and camera models.
-Knowledge about image sampling, quantization and processing.
-Knowledge about structure from motion concepts for pose, tracking, motion estimation as well as visual odometry (VO) simultaneous localization an mapping (SLAM) strategies exploring popular methods.
-Basic knowledge about feature extraction, object recognition, context awareness/semantics and scene understanding.
 Skills: Be able to choose imaging systems with respect to specific applications.
-Calibrate the imaging system.
+Calibrate the imaging systems.
 Modify different imaging setups with respect to environmental conditions.
 Manipulate and implement pose, tracking and motion estimation techniques.
-Implement, tune and evaluate SLAM alorithms.
+Implement, tune and evaluate SLAM algorithms.
 Implement object recognition and classification methods.
-At the end of the semester a successful student should have skills in processing and analysis of digital images and be able to design simple robot vision and machine vision systems.
-General competence: Be able to apply the fundamental imaging principles.
-Consciousness about the role of visual sensing in robotic applications.
-Be able to analyze strength and weaknesses of different vision based approaches.
+At the end of the semester a successful student should have skills in processing and analysis of digital images, videos and video streams and be able to design simple robot vision and machine vision systems.
+Be able to apply and evaluate AI-based algorithms for detection, classification, tracking and scene understanding, and assess their strengths and weaknesses compared to traditional methods.
+Be able to use AI tools in a professionally responsible, critical, and transparent manner.

 Learning methods and activities